ramigs/nuxt-fauna-article/nuxt-fauna.md

 ## FaunaDB

-FaunaDB "is a distributed database that promises to be always consistent, always secure, global low-latency, zero operations no need to manage servers"
+FaunaDB is a globally "distributed database that promises to be always consistent, always secure, low-latency" Plus, a Fauna database scales automatically and it's globally distributed.

-As a serverless database, FaunaDB allows our applications to access data "as a service".
-Contrary to more "traditional" databases, there's no need to host and manage our own database.
-Plus, a Fauna database scales automatically and it's globally distributed.
+As a **serverless** database, FaunaDB allows our applications to access data "as a service".
+Contrary to more "traditional" databases, there's no need to host and manage our own database. zero operations no need to manage servers

 From a developer's perspective this is awesome, because it allows us to be more productive and focus on the domain logic of the app we're building.

-# Goals
+## Goals

-- What we're setting to achieve in this tutorial.
+What we're setting to achieve in this tutorial:

-build Repo Aggregator
+- build a pre-rendered Repo Catalogue site with Nuxt.js
-The plan is to present the full life cycle.
-I want it to be a step-by-step tutorial where the reader follows along and ends up with the exact same GitHub repo/app.
+- helper app that we'll use to seed Fauna's database

 In this tutorial, we'll build that lists our access the details page of each repo

 Although it's not the main goal of the article, we'll also be building a supporting `fauna-seeder` app that will allows us to populate the FaunaDB database with data from the with a single command from the terminal.
 It just serves as a way of storing data in FaunaDB - in fact, you could be doing with different

 ## Pre-requisites

 Before you continue reading this article, I’d like to mention that a working knowledge of the following technologies (or substitutes) are beneficial:

+- JavaScript
+- Vue/Nuxt
+- GraphQL

+The plan is to present the full life cycle.
+I want it to be a step-by-step tutorial where the reader follows along and ends up with the exact same GitHub repo/app.

 Before you begin this guide you'll need the following: